Birjis Qadr: 1857 Rebellion

 Campbell advanced on Lucknow in late February 1858.
 By 16 March, after intense street-battles, the British forces had captured Lucknow in its entirety, forcing the Begum, her supporters and Qadr to leave the city.
 Campbell failed to secure the escape routes and the rebel populace drifted across to the countryside, which meant that the fall of Lucknow did not automatically lead to the anticipated submission of Awadh.

 Begum Hazrat declined a British offer of mercy and a pension, thus refusing to renounce the rights of her son and dispersed into the countrysides of Baundi.
 Notably, whilst the fall of Lucknow destroyed the Maulvi faction, Begum Hazrat maintained a semblance of her erstwhile rule from a local fort: receiving collections, hosting parliaments and issuing orders under the name of Qadr.
 They sought to mobilise the rebel forces and planned another round of armed struggle against the British authorities.
 Proclamations were issued, urging the local caps to rebel against the British institutions in an organised fashion and Qadr promised monetary reimbursement for those injured or killed in battle.

 In May 1858, Qadr wrote a letter to Jung Bahadur Rana, the Prime Minister of Nepal, claiming that the British had corrupted the faiths of the Hindus and Muslims of the state, and urged him to send his troops to Awadh to fight the British.
-An unsympathetic Rana rejected the accusations and refused to help Qadr, instead asking him to surrender to Henry Montgomery Lawrence, the commissioner of Lucknow, and ask for pardon.
+An unsympathetic Rana rejected the accusations and refused to help Qadr, instead asking him to surrender to Henry Montgomery Lawrence, the commissioner of Lucknow, and ask for a pardon.

-Meanwhile, as the most of the local rebels had been defeated and subjected to exemplary punishment by the British, Qadr and Begum Hazrat crossed the West Rapti River to take refuge in Kathmandu, Nepal.
+Meanwhile, as most of the local rebels had been defeated and subjected to exemplary punishment by the British, Qadr and Begum Hazrat crossed the West Rapti River to take refuge in Kathmandu, Nepal.